mdnrosen/javascriptgames/README.md

 These two points are what has my brain ticking over the most at the moment, but I'm sure more puzzles will present themselves as we go along.
 When creating a very basic layout to work with I'm going to make sure I add extra buttons that I can later replace with images or other styling, just so that I can give them commands to test specific aspects of the game as I progress.

 Stage one is to write out the timeline of the game in plain english, and then in suedo code.
-Following this I can put together the basic style of the page once I know how and which elements I will need to build and manipulate.
+Following this I can put together the basic style of the page once I know how and which elements I will need to build and manipulate...!!

+Post project summary: